nancopeland/nancopeland.github.io/CS-split-top.md

 ## Workflow

-After I mocked up a bunch of different articles, I met with the dev team to decide how this would get built the CMS, Clay:
+After I mocked up a bunch of different articles, I met with the dev team to decide how this would get built in [Clay](https://clay.nymag.com/) (the CMS):

 1. Is the photo an <code class="language-html">img</code> or <code class="language-scss">background-image</code>?
 2. How is the text color decided?
 How is the background color decide?
-How do we make sure this relationship is has enough color contrast??
+How do we make sure this relationship is has enough color contrast?
 3. How does the new template work with the old template?
 Should the new template be an option in the main CS template or should the new template be its own template?

 For the first question, we decided to make the image a <code class="language-scss">background-image</code>.
 The old template's image is a regular <code class="language-html">img</code> so I thought dev might be a preference for that because the new template's image is 50% of the page width and needs to grow and shrink to fill the space, <code class="language-scss">background-image</code> made more sense.